The Geometry of Statistical Data and Information: A Large Deviation Perspective

 \subsection{Information gain and information provided by a random variable: Information projection}

-So far, we have not involved the space of events: $\sigma$-algebras.
-Unrelated to the earlier defined state space $\mathcal{S}$, and to understand the information provided by measurement of a random variable, consider a finite, measurable space $\left(\Omega, \mathcal{F}\right)$.
+{{ So far, we have not involved the proper space of events: a $\sigma$-algebra.
+Unrelated to the earlier defined state space $\mathcal{S}$, to understand the information provided by repeated measurements of a random variable, one needs to consider a finite measurable space $\left(\Omega, \mathcal{F}\right)$.
 Even for the simplest i.i.d. sequence for i.i.d. samples the $\Omega=\mathcal{S}^N$ and $\mathcal{F}=2^{\Omega}$.

 \paragraph{Information gain} Even in the absence of a probability measure, a measurable space $(\Omega, \mathcal{F})$ exhibits a rich structure that provides a natural analytic framework for information.
-Intuitively, information is acquired by drawing logical conclusions, and a $\sigma$-algebra embodies an inherent Boolean algebraic structure.
-Whether the space is described in terms of points or in an abstract fashion \cite{kappos2014probability, rota2001twelve}, the $\sigma$-algebra $\mathcal{F}$ is endowed with a natural partial order: if $A,B \in \mathcal{F}$ with $A \subset B$, then the occurrence of $A$ is inherently more informative than that of $B$.
-We may define the quantity of additional information provided by $A$ relative to $B$ as $\log\left(\frac{|B|}{|A|}\right)$, where $|\cdot|$ denotes the size of the event.
-If a probability measure $\mathbb{P}$ is defined on $\mathcal{F}$, then the information gain is given by
+Intuitively, information is acquired by drawing logical conclusions, and a $\sigma$-algebra embodies an inherent Boolean algebraic structure.}} Whether the space is described in terms of points or in an abstract fashion \cite{kappos2014probability, rota2001twelve}, the $\sigma$-algebra $\mathcal{F}$ is endowed with a natural partial order: if $A,B \in \mathcal{F}$ with $A \subset B$, then the occurrence of event $A$ is inherently more informative than that of event $B$.
+We may define the quantity of additional information provided by $A$ relative to $B$ as $\log\left(\frac{|B|}{|A|}\right)$, where $|\cdot|$ denotes the size of the event as a subset.
+The probability measure $\mathbb{P}$ is the ``size'' defined on $\mathcal{F}$, the information gain then is given by \cite{kolmogorov-information}